• Skip to primary navigation

 For a Chicken Tikka, the chicken is then cooked (traditionally) in a Tandoor oven, but under the grill will work too.

-For a Chicken Tikka Masala, the chicken is cooked in the creamy (and delicious) masala sauce.
+For a Chicken Tikka Masala, the chicken is cooked in creamy (and delicious) masala sauce.

 We used balti dishes like these ones from Amazon to serve our masala, which keeps the sauce separate from the rice.